hydroper-jet/lang/spec/1.0/source/src/functions/interface-methods.md

 ## Implementation

 Implementors of an interface must implement non optional interface methods.
+The method visibility must match `public` if the implementor is at a `package`, otherwise the visibility must match `internal`.

 ```
 interface I {